 Call for Nominations

 Members of the Society’s Executive Committee and Council, groups of at least three ICON·S members, book review editors of academic journals, as well as scholarly publishers are invited to nominate books, up to a maximum of 5 (five) each.
 The Book Prize Committee is authorized to consider books that have not been nominated and that it considers particularly worthy of consideration.
 Please note that authors are not eligible to nominate their own books.
 Furthermore, edited books are not eligible for consideration.
-The Society especially welcomes nominations of scholarly works by female- and male-identifying scholars.
+The Society especially welcomes nominations of scholarly works focused on Global South public law issues and perspectives.